Bonucci ruled out for Italy as Gagliardini returns to Inter | Goal.com

 Bonucci ruled out for Italy as Gagliardini returns to Inter

-Italy will have to do without Leonardo Bonucci and Roberto Gagliardini for the Nations League games against Poland and Bosnia-Herzegovina.
+Italy will have to do without Leonardo Bonucci and Roberto Gagliardini for their upcoming Nations League games against Poland and Bosnia-Herzegovina.

 Defender Bonucci is out with a muscular problem having revealed he had played on with an adductor injury during the second half of Juventus' 1-1 draw with Lazio prior to the international break.